aaronlng/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 44: June 13, 2020

+**Today's Progress**: Worked through Codecademy's eigth module Learn the Command Line.
+Learned about configuring the environment and bash scripting.

+**Thoughts:** Reviewing JavaScript to solidify concepts

+**Link to work:** N/A

 ## Day 43: June 12, 2020

 **Today's Progress**: Worked through Codecademy's eigth module Learn the Command Line.
 Learned about navigating the file system, viewing and changing the file system, and redirecting input and output.